About mental health in Ghana

 Mental Health Society of Ghana (MEHSOG) is a grassroots association for people with personal experience of mental health issues and their carer-givers.
 They work with like-minded organisations and with the Government of Ghana to advocate for the advancement of mental health.

-Alongside our partner CBM, we're working with MEHSOG to co-develop, test, deliver and evaluate a pilot anti-stigma campaign in Accra, Ghana.
+Alongside our partner CBM, we worked with MEHSOG to co-develop, test, deliver and evaluate a pilot anti-stigma campaign in Accra, Ghana.

 MEHSOG seek to represent and unite all people with mental illness and epilepsy in Ghana.
 An important part of their work focuses on educating the public, increasing awareness and reducing mental health stigma.
 They work directly with people affected by mental health issues, to provide peer support and empower people to challenge attitudes and advocate for their rights.